Welcome Letter

 Student Learning Outcomes:

-2. Apply media literacy tools to evaluate the credibility and reliability of health literature.
+1. Apply discipline based assessment and evaluate strategies to express the credibility and reliability of health literature.

-3. Demonstrate accurate association between food choices, stress, exercise, environmental factors and your risk of major non-communicable diseases.
+2. Demonstrate accurate association between food choices, stress, exercise environmental factors, risk of major non-communicable diseases, and accident prevention.

-4. Evaluate lifestyle changes you have made or plan to make as a result of taking this health class.
+3. Evaluate lifestyle changes currently made or have plans to make as a result of taking this health education course.

-5. Develop a plan for lifestyle changes that will reduce your risk of major non-communicable or communicable diseases based on your family health history and/or current lifestyle choices.
+4. Develop a plan for lifestyle changes that will reduce your risk of major chronic diseases based on your family on your family health history and/or current lifestyle choices.

 Quick references and links: